muratkeremozcan/aws-cdk-in-practice/mycode/README.md

 }
 ```

 Create a TLS certificate to secure the communication between the web app and user browsers.
+(This part is codified later)

 * Go to Certificate Manager in the top AWS console search box.